canonical/ubuntu-cloud-docs/docs/all-clouds/all-clouds-how-to/migrate-kernel-variants.rst

          uname -r

-      If the kernel version does not match the kernel version associated your kernel variant, check that you have correctly :ref:`installed the new kernel package <install-kernel-package>`.
+      If the kernel version does not match the kernel version associated with your kernel variant, check that you have correctly :ref:`installed the new kernel package <install-kernel-package>`.
 Otherwise, you may be booting onto a lower versioned kernel package, and need to follow those steps instead.

       It is best practice to remove the old kernel images, modules, and tools, but is not strictly required when migrating to a higher versioned kernel package: